‘Friction’ 2025 3D printed Sculpture 40x30x25cm

 But no one touched it.

 The irony deepened with the materials themselves.
-Even if someone had touched it, the massive, cold weight of the cement inside acted as a heat sink.
+Even if someone had touched it, the massive, cold weight inside acted as a heat sink.
 It would have taken a profound and sustained warmth to make the sphere change color, a warmth that a fleeting human touch could never provide.
 The internal coldness was simply too powerful to be overcome by the interaction I had planned.